On the optimal exercise boundaries of swing put options: Solution to the problem

 It is now matter of routine to substitute $b^{(n)}(t)$ and $c^{(n)}(t)$ into \eqref{eep-n} to find the integral equations that characterise the optimal boundaries.
 Arguments analogous to those employed in step 2 of the proof of Theorem \ref{thm:eep2} allow us to show that $b^{(n)}$ and $c^{(n)}$ uniquely solve such equations.
-For completeness we provide the theorem but we omit its proof. \begin{theorem} Recall \eqref{defJn} and set $\Delta^{(n)}_t:=T^{(n-1)}_\delta-t$.
-For all $n\in\mathbb{N}$, $n\ge 2$, the optimal stopping boundaries $b^{(n)}$ and $c^{(n)}$ of Theorem \ref{thm:bdr-n} are the unique couple of functions solving the system of coupled nonlinear integral equations
+For completeness we provide the theorem but we omit its proof.
+The following expressions will be needed